w3f/Grants-Program/applications/paraport_m1.md

 ## Development Status :open_book:

 We have initialized the [exezbcz/paraport](https://github.com/exezbcz/paraport) repository and are ready for SDK development.
 Polkadot network and People chain.
-As mentioned, we have installed the Polkadot package and an initial setup for the Relay chain, People chain, and Polkadot AssetHub, as they will be the base point of our development.
+As mentioned, we have installed the Polkadot package and an initial setup for the Relay chain, People chain, Hydration parachain and Polkadot AssetHub, as they will be the base point of our development.
 All development tasks are tracked in [github.com/exezbcz/paraport/1](https://github.com/exezbcz/paraport/milestone/1)—Milestone 1 track.

 ## Development Roadmap :nut_and_bolt: